huntabyte/bits-ui/content/components/switch.md

 ---
 title: Switch
-description: Enables users to toggle between two states.
+description: A toggle control enabling users to switch between "on" and "off" states.
 ---

 <script>